Obesity and overweight

 BMI still does not give us information about the total fat or how the fat is distributed in our body, which is important as abdominal excess of fat can have consequences in terms of health problems.

 A way to measure fat distribution is the circumference of the waist .
-Waist circumference is unrelated to height and provides a simple and practical method of identifying overweight people who are at increased risk of obesity-related conditions.
+Waist circumference is unrelated to height and provides a simple and practical method of identifying people with elevated weight who are at increased risk of obesity-related conditions.
 If waist circumference is greater than 94-102 cm for men and 80-88 cm for women, it means they have excess abdominal fat, which puts them at greater risk of health problems, even if their BMI is about right [3, 4].

 3. The dynamics of energy balance: the bottom line?